-Opioid addiction has been an increasing problem throughout the United States, and Ohio is no exception.
+Opioid addiction has been an increasing problem throughout the United States.
 Opioids are incredibly addictive and challenging to quit, so even people who use them as prescribed for pain run the risk of developing an addiction.
 Once you are dependent on opioids, the withdrawal symptoms can be so uncomfortable that you cannot quit and begin recovery on your own.
 To help you get through the opioid withdrawal more comfortably, enroll in an opioid addiction treatment program that includes medication assisted treatment.

 At BrightView, we realize that opioid withdrawal can be so severe that some people find it impossible to quit at home.
-Our opioid treatment program in Dayton, OH, close to Centerville, is here to help keep you safe and comfortable as you kick your addiction.
-Call us today at 1-833-510-HELP to find out more about our outpatient medication assisted treatment programs.
+Our opioid treatment programs are here to help keep you safe and comfortable as you kick your addiction.
+Call us today at 888.501.9865 to find out more about our outpatient medication assisted treatment programs.

 What Are the Symptoms of Opioid Withdrawal?